 TK Maxx is a great place to look for discounted Grobags.
 They have a great range at reduced prices.

-The benefits of sleeping bags are great.
+The benefits of sleeping bags are great if you know how to use a baby sleeping bag.
 They are safe in terms of SIDs (Sudden infant death syndrome, also known as ‘cot death’) because they prevent babies getting too hot or caught up in bedding.
 Fidgety babies cannot kick their covers off and become too cold.
 If you have a very active baby, like my youngest, they make escape-acts just a little more difficult; she can’t quite climb out of the cot yet and I am sure this is, at least in part, due to her sleeping bag!

 Our Gro bags have lasted well enough for me to use all sizes for both of mine.
 Littlest has just gone into her brother’s old 18 – 36 month sleeping bags.
 I must admit I couldn’t resist buying one or two of the more girly patterns to add to them though.
 (I know, naughty gender-stereotyping mummy.
 But the bunnies were so cute!)